Manage GCP Compute Image IAM Policies

 - user:jane@example.com

-The ImageIamPolicy resource is authoritative: it replaces the entire IAM policy for the image.
-The policyData comes from the getIAMPolicy data source, which defines bindings between roles and members.
-The image and project properties identify which image to manage.
+ImageIamPolicy is authoritative: it replaces any existing policy on the image.
+The policyData comes from the getIAMPolicy data source, which constructs the policy JSON from your bindings.
+The image and project properties identify which image to configure.
+This approach gives you full control but cannot coexist with ImageIamBinding or ImageIamMember on the same image.

 Grant a role to multiple members at once